marcomq/mq_multi_bridge/README.md

 # MQ Multi Bridge

-A flexible and resilient message queue bridge written in Rust, designed to connect different messaging systems seamlessly like RabbitMQ, Kafka and NATS..
+A flexible and resilient message queue bridge written in Rust, designed to connect different messaging systems seamlessly like RabbitMQ, Kafka and NATS.

 # Status
 Current status is work in progress.
 Don't use it without testing and fixing.